On the Adversarial Robustness of Learning-based Conformal Novelty Detection: Experiments

+We evaluated the attack performance on three types of synthetic data distributions: independent Gaussian, non-Gaussian, and exchangeable Gaussian data, and four real-world datasets (Shuttle, Credit Card, KDDCup99, and Mammography) with diverse characteristics and application domains.
+All experiments use the following base parameters: training sample size $n=5000$, testing sample size $m=1000$, $k=4000$, true null data $m_0=900$, and significance level $\alpha=0.1$.
+Each experiment is repeated $20$ times to calculate the mean and variance of the FDR and power.

-\paragraph{Experiment~1: Varying attack size with random forest (RF) models.} We evaluate the impact of attack size on both oracle and surrogate attack performance using identical RF architectures for both score functions.
-The attack size $m_a$ sweeps between $50$ and $200$.
+{\bf Experiment~1: Varying attack size with random forest (RF) models.} We evaluate the impact of attack size on both oracle and surrogate attack performance using identical RF architectures for both score functions.
+The attack size $m_a$ sweeps between $10$, $30$, $50$ and $200$.
 We assess how each attack scheme performs under different attack scales with homogeneous RF configurations.

-We only tested HSJA in synthetic data experiments while both of HSJA and Boundary attack will be evaluated in real-world data experiments.
+We only test HSJA in synthetic data experiments while both of HSJA and Boundary attack are evaluated in real-world data experiments.
 The result shows that the FDR for both attack schemes are under the theoretical upper bound, and oracle attack outperforms surrogate attack in non-gaussian case when the original power is low.
 Overall, both attack schemes successfully increase the FDR across varying attack sizes.

 { }

 { }